 Jerusalem has been conquered, destroyed and rebuilt more than any city in the world, and the fact that three world religions continue to co-exist together behind the ancient walls is fascinating to me.
 Read about our trip here.

 Tibet is located on the highest plateau in the world at over 14,000ft, and is often referred to as ‘the roof of the world’.
 Lhasa is the epicenter of the Tibetan Buddhist world, and is able to preserve the spirit of traditional Tibetan life, while being one of the most oppressed countries in the world.
-Independent travel is not allowed and you have to have a pre-arranged tour to obtain an entry permit.
+Independent travel is prohibited and you have to have a pre-arranged tour to obtain an entry permit.
 Tibet is officially part of China, and it’s impossible to ignore the political and religious control with armed Chinese soldiers walking the streets.

-Tibet has very little freedom of speech or religion and it’s important to avoid sensitive topics such as politics.
+Tibet has very little freedom of speech or religion, and it’s important to avoid sensitive topics such as politics.
 You cannot under any circumstance take a photograph of Chinese soldiers or discuss political issues with guides.
 Our guide was visibly terrified to discuss anything political for fear ‘They’d hear him’ and he’d be in serious trouble.